Vengat-P/Password-Reset-Flow-Frontend/README.md

 - **Routing -**

 - create BrowserRouter and wrap below.
-Second create Routes inside of this all routes are there ("/"-register(user register page) , "/login"-after register users need to login do that registered users directly come to this page, "/forgot-password"- user can send email from here to get a reset password link, "*"-nomatch route (PagenotFound)).
+Second create Routes inside of this all routes are there ("/"-register(user register page) , "/login"-after register users need to login do that registered users directly come to this page, "/forgot-password"- user can send email from here to get a reset password link ,"/reset-password/:id/:token" - reset password router page , "*"- nomatch route (PagenotFound)).

 - **Logics -**